Internet-Draft OpenPGP Key Replacement October 2024

 • if either primary key is hard-revoked.

-• if either primary key overrides the equivalence binding with a new direct self-signature that a) does not contain a Replacement Key Subpacket, or b) contains a Replacement Key Subpacket that does not refer to the other key.
+• if either primary key overrides the equivalence binding with a new direct self-signature that a) does not contain a Replacement Key subpacket, or b) contains a Replacement Key subpacket that does not refer to the other key.

 • if either signature that forms the equivalence binding has expired.